Prove

 Four rendering surfaces

-Consultant prompt injection, dashboard card, weekly digest section, Mission Control dashboard — same source, different priorities.
+Consultant prompt injection, Home attention stack, weekly digest section, the one Transformation Plan: same source, different priorities.

 Privacy by design